 You may also email letters to your child by sending them to Nancy Week at: firstname.lastname@example.org.

-For all correspondences, please include your child’s full name and reference number.
+For all correspondences, please include your child’s full name and either reference number -or- location.